 Graham continues to read, comment, and give tutorials on typescripts of poetry and prose.
 Contact him if you would be interested in this for yourself or anyone else.

-Top and bottom photos: Graham delivering a lecture at Slader’s Yard, West Bay, Bridport, by kind permission of the photographer, larajanethorpephotography.com
+Top and bottom photos: Graham on a lecture night at Slader’s Yard, West Bay, Bridport, by kind permission of the photographer, larajanethorpephotography.com

 Photo left: by kind permission of Birgitta Johansson